gauravfodekar/NodeJSNotes/README.md

 # NodeJSNotes

-1.	# What are the data types in JavaScript ?
+1.#What are the data types in JavaScript ?
+Answer:
-Answer: Primitive Data Types : number, string,boolean,undefined, null,symbol(es6) ,bigint(es11)
+Primitive Data Types : number, string,boolean,undefined, null,symbol(es6) ,bigint(es11)
 Reference data types: Object, Array,function,Date,Regexp,Map(es6), set(es6)

-2.	# What is the difference between primitive and non primitive data types
+2.#What is the difference between primitive and non primitive data types
 Answer: Data Structure:
 Primitive Data Types: Primitive data types store a single, immutable value.
 They are simple and atomic, representing basic values.
 Non-Primitive (Reference) Data Types: Non-primitive data types store references or addresses to complex data structures.
 They are more versatile and can represent         compound data.

     Mutability: